 A small portable crib is perfect if you intend to travel with a baby.

 Parents who prefer to share a bed with a baby may want to use Dock a dot sleeper.
 Dock a dot sleeper is helpful in keeping the baby safe from SID, while you are sleeping.

 2. Changing Table

 Baby diapering is an inevitable phenomenon.
 New parents tend to change 8 to 15 diapers for the first several weeks after the baby is born.

 Whether you have a C-section or a normal delivery, setting up a charging station for your baby is very helpful.

 In my opinion, a sturdy and functional changing table is helpful to keep everything organized.
 Also, it will help you stay active, and avoid backache due to frequent bending.

-Keep baby’s diapers, clothes everything in your reach.
+Keep baby’s diapers, clothes, and everything in your reach.
 If you have enough space around your baby’s room, you can buy a crib with an attached changing table.

 Read More: What you actually need for baby Diapering.

 Note: Leaving your baby unattended at changing station is not advised even if she has belts on.

 3. Infant Carseat and a Stroller

 An infant car seat is a must because you cannot take your baby home with you unless you have it installed in your car.
-Since you have to carry your sleeping baby in the car seat, you need lightweight, sturdy, and compact baby gear by all means.
+Since you have to carry your sleeping baby in the car seat, you need lightweight, sturdy, and compact baby gear.

 I have been using the Chicco Keyfit travel system for both of my kids and never had any issues other than it being heavy.
 However, I would advise you to look for a compact lightweight, and safe travel system.

 Going out with a newborn is a lot of work and effort, so keep it simple with less stuff.
 Modern parents with the minimalist approach are loving this car seat convertible stroller.
 As a parent I can assure you, it is very convenient for travel purposes.